The Unreasonable Ineffectiveness of the Deeper Layers: Discussion and Future Directions

 \begin{itemize} \item What are better layer-pruning strategies?
 What are better approaches to healing?\footnote{At the cost of introducing another hyperparameter and requiring both pruned and unpruned models to fit in memory during finetuning, one natural way to improve healing is by adding an auxiliary student-teacher loss that explicitly addresses the pruning mismatch \eqref{eq:mismatch-n}, such as

 where $\theta_0$ are the frozen parameters of the unpruned model, and $\theta$ are the parameters of the pruned model to be healed; thus, $x^{(\ell^*\! + n)}(\theta_0)$ is the input to the $(\ell^*\! + n)$-th layer in the unpruned model, $x^{(\ell^*)}(\theta)$ is the input to that same layer after pruning, and $\mathcal{L}_{\text{aux}}$ minimizes their mismatch.
-We thank Sho Yaida for this observation. } \item Why does healing eliminate the phase transition in the loss but not in the QA accuracies? \item With more comprehensive evals, will accuracy on different tasks degrade at different depths? \item Relatedly, is knowledge generally stored in shallow or middle layers, or is it delocalized? \item Do pretraining details affect the ability to prune, e.g., are scaling-law over-trained or distilled models more difficult to prune? \item How can we enable LLMs to more effectively use the parameters in their deepest layers? \end{itemize} Some of these questions would benefit from studying both layer similarity and pruning across different pretraining checkpoints; for instance, at what point does the sharp phase transition and critical depth in the QA accuracies emerge, and does more training lead to better use of the prunable parameters?
-Others suggest explorations with different pretraining architectures and objectives, e.g. in order better make use of the deeper layers.
-With more comprehensive evaluations, if different kinds of tasks degrade at very different depths, then this might indicate that the knowledge required to complete those tasks is stored at different depths.\footnote{Alternatively, one could measure $d(x^{(\ell)},x^{(\ell+n)})$ or find $\ell^*(n)$ as a function of different eval datasets. } It would be very interesting to use pruning to systematically study these kind of interpretability questions.
+We thank Sho Yaida for this observation. } \item Why does healing eliminate the phase transition in the loss but not in the QA accuracies? \item With more comprehensive evals, will accuracy on different tasks degrade at different depths? \item Relatedly, is knowledge generally stored in shallow or middle layers, or is it delocalized? \item Can we devise a pruning strategy that is robust for reasoning tasks? \item Do pretraining details affect the ability to prune, e.g., are scaling-law over-trained or distilled models more difficult to prune? \item How can we enable LLMs to more effectively use the parameters in their deepest layers? \end{itemize} Some of these questions would benefit from studying both layer similarity and pruning across different pretraining checkpoints; for instance, at what point does the sharp phase transition and critical depth in the QA accuracies emerge, and does more training lead to better use of the prunable parameters?
+Others suggest explorations with different pretraining architectures and objectives, e.g. in order better make use of the deeper layers (for example, one can imagine applying layer dropout \citep{fan2019reducing} or early exit during pre-training \citep{elhoushi2024layer} to induce equal usage of layers).
+With more comprehensive evaluations, if different kinds of QA tasks degrade at very different depths, then this might indicate that the knowledge required to complete those tasks is stored across different layers.\footnote{Alternatively, one could measure $d(x^{(\ell)},x^{(\ell+n)})$ or find $\ell^*(n)$ as a function of different eval datasets. } It would be very interesting to use pruning to systematically study these kind of interpretability questions.

 \begin{ack} We thank Aaron Schwartz for his initial collaboration, Aaditya Singh and Sho Yaida for discussions, and Aaditya Singh for comments on the draft.
 We would also like to acknowledge the 2023 NeurIPS Large Language Model Efficiency Challenge for initializing us for work on this project.
 A.G. is supported by the NSF CAREER grant DMR-2045181, the Sloan Foundation, and by the Laboratory for Physical Sciences through the Condensed Matter Theory Center.
 D.R. acknowledges support from the National Science Foundation under Cooperative Agreement PHY-2019786 (the NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \texttt{http://iaifi.org/}) and appreciates both the sanction and support of Sequoia Capital.
 This paper has been brought to you residually by the letters $G$, $P$, and $U$, after summing over many layers.